Haaland, Kane & the best Fantasy Premier League forwards for 2022-23

-The FPL game is officially open for the new season, with managers required to select 15 players to bulk up their squads, including three strikers.
+The FPL game is open for the 2022-23 season, with managers required to select 15 players to bulk up their squads, including three strikers.

 With that in mind, GOAL takes a look at the top fantasy football forward picks in the Premier League, including a few bargain options.